CycleGANS/CycleGANS.github.io/_posts/2018-04-20-Generator-Networks-of-Cycle-GANs.md

 |      22      |    Conv2d   |    7   |    1   |    256—256    |     64—3     |
 |      23      |     TanH    |    -   |    -   |    256—256    |      3—3     |

+Repeat steps 10 to 15 nine times to have 9 residual blocks
 #### Code Snippet

 A code snippet for our simplified discriminator is shown below.
 The generator function have 4 high level operations : `Batch Normalization`, `Convolution`, `De-Convolution` and `Residual Block` .
 Lets follow the same order and write the generator network.